Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Over his seven career matchups against the Seahawks, Edmonds averaged 17.6 rushing yards per game, 31.9 fewer yards than his over/under in Sunday's game.
+- Edmonds has averaged 17.6 rushing yards per game in his seven career matchups against the Seahawks, 31.9 fewer yards than his over/under in Sunday's game.

-- The Seahawks give up 113.4 yards per game on the ground, the NFL's 18th-ranked rush defense.
+- The Seahawks have the NFL's 18th-ranked defense against the run, giving up 113.4 yards per game.

-- This year the Seahawks are ranked 19th in the NFL in rushing touchdowns allowed (15).
+- Edmonds and the Cardinals will face off against the NFL's 19th-ranked defense in terms of rushing touchdowns conceded (15).

 Recent Performances

-- Against the Cowboys last week, Edmonds rushed 18 times for 53 yards.
+- In last week's outing against the Cowboys, Edmonds carried the ball 18 times for 53 yards.

 Edmonds' Arizona Teammates